 A nice spot to stop by after your visit to the Shurijō Castle Park is the Shuri Kannon-dō (首里観音堂).
-The temple that is just a 10-minute walk from Tamaudun (玉陵) is one of the six temples around the castle that survived the turbulence in the last 400 years.
-In addition, the temple that the Ryūkyū imperial family erected has a few living “miracles” that make you want to believe Buddha does exist!
+The temple just a 10-minute walk from Tamaudun (玉陵) is one of the six temples around the castle that survived the turbulence in the last 400 years.
+In addition, the temple that the Ryūkyū imperial family erected has a few living “miracles” that will make you want to believe Buddha does exist!

 Shuri Kannon-dō’s History